bootcoder/ENV_Scratch_Setup/README.md

 CMD+Spacebar Terminal
 ```

 Will open the terminal application.
 You'll find it's fuzzy search impressive, needing only a few characters to open popular apps.
-This advice still hold true even though I will instruct you to replace Spotlight with Alfred 2 in this tutorial.
+This advice remains true even though I will instruct you to replace Spotlight with Alfred in this tutorial.
 If you'd like more thoughts on efficiency as a dev check out [this link](https://github.com/bootcoder/tipsNtricks)

 ### A note on Passwords: